nuxt/website-v2/content/en/guides/get-started/installation.md

 ## Prerequisites

 There is not much you need in order to get started with Nuxt.js.
-Below you will find a few recommendations and then we will walk you through the 4 steps so you can have your first Nuxt.js project up and and running in no time.
+Below you will find a few recommendations.
+Then we will walk you through the 4 steps so you can have your first Nuxt.js project up and and running in no time.

 <base-alert type="info">